kolkhis/tech-notes/linux/tools/cron.md

 * The third entry runs at `06:47` every Sunday (`7`).
 * The fourth entry runs at `06:52` on the `1`st day of every month.

+### The `/etc/cron.allow`/`/etc/cron.deny` files
+* `cron.allow`: If this file exists, only the users specified in this file are allowed to use `crontab`.
+    - Specify one user per line.
+* `cron.deny`: If this file exists, any users specified are denied access to `crontab`.
+    - Specify one user per line.

+If both of the files exist, the `cron.allow` file rules will take precendence and `cron.deny` rules are not enforced.